From An Upper Cervical Chiropractic Perspective

 French researchers Roger Robert and colleagues developed the Nantes Criteria for diagnosing pudendal nerve entrapment in men.
 The inclusion criteria are as follows:

-Simply put, if your pelvic floor pain follows the route of the pudendal nerve, and it matches the above description, then it will most likely be diagnosed as a pudendal nerve entrapment.
+Simply put, if your pelvic floor pain follows the route of the pudendal nerve and matches the above description, then you will mostly likely receive a pudendal nerve entrapment diagnosis.

 Surgical decompression may be the treatment of choice for an actual pudendal nerve entrapment, but it is better to opt for a conservative approach for the initial treatment.
-It’s my opinion that surgery should only be considered if all treatment strategies have failed to provide significant relief.
+I believe that surgery should be the last option.

 Current treatments for pudendal neuralgia pain